Leiomyosarcoma: Diagnosis

 Histopathology of leiomyosarcoma shows variable atypia, often with cytoplasmic vacuoles at both ends of nuclei, and frequent mitoses.

-To diagnose LMS, a physical exam may be performed by one's physician, imaging tests such as MIT, CT, and PET scans can be performed, or tissue biopsies can also be completed where the histopathology of the removed tissue sample is examined.
-Because LMS is a widespread disease, the symptoms vary based on the location and size of the tumor.
-Some of the symptoms include nausea and vomiting, palpable lumps, pain, bleeding, and unintentional weight loss.
+To diagnose LMS, a physical exam may be performed by one's physician, imaging tests such as MRI, CT, and PET scans can be performed, or tissue biopsies can also be completed where the histopathology of the removed tissue sample is examined.

 Treatment

 Surgery, with as wide a margin of removal as possible, has generally been the most effective and preferred way to attack LMS.
 If surgical margins are narrow or not clear of tumor, however, or in some situations where tumor cells were left behind, chemotherapy or radiation has been shown to give a clear survival benefit.
 While LMS tends to be resistant to radiation and chemotherapy, each case is different and results can vary widely.

 For metastatic (widespread) disease, chemotherapy and targeted therapies are the first choices.

 Chemotherapy regimens include doxorubicin/ifosfamide and doxorubicin combination/gemcitabine and docetaxel/trabectedin; pazopanib is the targeted therapy used in metastatic leiomyosarcoma as second line and is well tolerated.

 LMS of uterine origin often responds to hormonal treatments.
 As of 2020, several clinical trials for uterine LMS are active.